Entry Requirements

 Enrolment process

-Before the beginning of each semester, each student shall apply for enrolment via the PBC Online Enrollment system or by completing and lodging an Enrolment Form, obtainable from the Student Office.
+Before the beginning of each trimester, each student shall apply for enrolment by completing and lodging an enrolment form, obtainable from the Admin Office or via Moodle (PBC awards only).

 The Dean of Students and the Dean of Studies will arrange enrolment appointment days for enrolling new and returning students.
-These meetings will allow students to receive advice on which units to enrol in, ensuring they will meet the requirements of their course.
+These meetings will allow each student to receive advice on which units to enrol in, ensuring they will meet the requirements of their course.

-Enrolment forms must be completed before attending lectures for that semester.
+Enrolment forms must be completed before attending lectures for that trimester.
 All enrolments must be finalised by the census date.
 Students cannot add new units or transfer between units after the census date.

-Students may apply to change their course enrolment at the beginning of a new semester up until the census date.
+Students may apply to change their course enrolment at the beginning of a new trimester up until the census date.

 Students must complete an Application for Change of Enrolment form to make such an application.
 Students must meet the requirements outlined in the Course Articulation and Change of Course Policy to qualify to change course enrolment.